ImenYu/data-deduplication-system/README.md

 # data-deduplication-system
-a prototype for data deduplication system
+a prototype for data deduplication system.

 To test this project, several directories are needed as indicated in the main.cpp. you can make them manually:

   string origin_file_dir="../data/originalfiles/";